hashicorp/consul/plugin/etcd/README.md

 * `stubzones` enables the stub zones feature.
 The stubzone is *only* done in the etcd tree located under the *first* zone specified.
 * `fallthrough` If zone matches but no record can be generated, pass request to the next plugin.
+  If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin is authoritative.
+If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then only queries for those zones will be subject to fallthrough.
 * **PATH** the path inside etcd.
 Defaults to "/skydns".
 * **ENDPOINT** the etcd endpoints.
 Defaults to "http://localhost:2397".
 * `upstream` upstream resolvers to be used resolve external names found in etcd (think CNAMEs)